Woodrow Wilson Hall

-Woodrow Wilson Hall (also known as Wilson Hall) is an American building on the campus of James Madison University (JMU) located on the center of the university's quadrangle in Harrisonburg, Virginia.
-Dedicated on 15 May 1931, the building's namesake is President Woodrow Wilson, who was born in nearby Staunton.
+Woodrow Wilson Hall (also known as Wilson Hall) is an academic building on the campus of James Madison University (JMU) in Harrisonburg, Virginia.
+Dedicated on May 15, 1931, the building's namesake is U.S. President Woodrow Wilson, who was born in nearby Staunton.

 The cornerstone of Wilson Hall was laid on June 19, 1930.
 The building was constructed out of a blue-gray colored limestone block known as "bluestone" mined from several local quarries.

 Occupancy and use

 Wilson Hall initially served as the main administration building for the university and housed the president's office, the post office, classrooms (located on the second and third floors), and the first permanent auditorium on campus (built with a capacity to seat 1,400).
 During the late 1930s, a recording and broadcasting studio was built in the basement.
 In the late 1960s, Wilson Hall hosted a men's lounge.
 For a number of years, the art department was housed within the building.
-The last classroom, a geography classroom/laboratory was moved out of Wilson Hall in 1990–91.
-Currently, Wilson Hall houses the university's Department of History.
+The last classroom, a geography classroom and laboratory was moved out of Wilson Hall in 1990–91.
+Wilson Hall now houses the university's Department of History.